-GPS SmartSole® is new and innovative wandering assistive tracking and monitoring solution.
+GPS SmartSole® is a medical innovative wandering assistive tracking and monitoring solution.
 Like most new technology, being approved for any kind of institutional program requires time.
 We have worked with Developmental Disability agencies, Department of Health and Human Services, Department of Aging and Disabilities across the country.
 At GTX Corp, we are applying and enrolling with private and government providers on a continual basis.

 The speed of our success is greatly driven by the demand voiced by those most in need of this solution- patients, caregivers, family members and case managers.
 We respond to inquiries as quickly as possible, and diligently follow through with enrollment procedures.
 Patients, ask your case managers or insurance membership services about SmartSole reimbursement/ordering eligibility.
 If you are a provider, please contact us so we may begin working with you.

 Some insurance agencies do cover/reimburse for the GPS SmartSole purchase and/or Monitoring service plan.
 As with any medical reimbursement, coverage varies based on your specific insurance agency, and policy.
-You must inquire with your insurance agency directly to learn more.
+You must inquire with your insurance agency directly to learn more about insurance coverage for medical tracking devices.
 We are willing to enroll as an authorized medical supply provider with your insurance agency.

 No, a prescription is not required to purchase GPS SmartSole.
 Although a doctor may prescribe a GPS wander assistive device for a patient, we do not need to see a copy of the prescription.
 This prescription, however, may be required to obtain reimbursement through your insurance or government disability assistance agency.